-Bus workers in South Wales are set to stage a four-day strike after a new pay offer was rejected.
+Bus workers in South Wales are staging a four-day strike after a new pay offer was rejected.

-Services from Llantwit Major are among those that will be affected during the walkout by First Cymru staff which runs from Thursday to Sunday.
+Services from Llantwit Major are among those affected during the walkout by First Cymru staff which runs from Thursday to Sunday.

 A further four-day strike is also planned next week, affecting routes across south and west Wales.

-First Cymru has warned services from Llantwit to Bridgend (303), Cardiff (304) and Talbot Green (321) are among those likely to be affected, while there'll be a reduced timetable on the X2 route between Porthcawl and Cardiff via Bridgend on Thursday.
+Bus routes from Llantwit Major to Bridgend (303), Cardiff (304) and Talbot Green (321) are suspended, while there is a reduced timetable on the X2 route between Porthcawl and Cardiff via Bridgend.

 The Unite union has accused the bus operator of continuing to short change staff - but First says their latest offer was above inflation.